 Where can you get a flu vaccine?

-You can also get flu vaccine at:
+You can get the flu vaccine at:

 - Your health care provider